 Junior FIRST LEGO League:

-* Teams meet once a week for 6-8 weeks, late January to early March
+* Teams meet once a week for 12 weeks, from January to late April

-* Challenge – LEGO model and Show-Me poster
+* Challenge – A programmed, moving LEGO model and a Show-Me poster

-* Teams participate in a community event at the end of the program.
+* Teams participate in Robotics Showcase event at the end of the program.

 *Teams are guided by adult coaches and mentored by FLL students

 This year's theme - Mission Moon - celebrates the 50th anniversary of the first moon landing.

 This season's "Mission Moon" theme is awesome!
 Our teams have all built rocket ships that will carry necessary supplies to the moon.
 The rocket ship has been programmed to autonomously deliver oxygen, water, food, and energy to the astronauts to support life on the moon.
 Using what they learn about life in space, our teams will each build a moon base focusing on how they will put their needed supplies to use.
 We look foward to seeing their creations and finding out what they learned at their Showcase Event this Spring!